Piracy in the Atlantic World: Trials

 Trials for women pirates were not uniform in sentencing and punishment.
 Mary Harvey, whose alias was Martha Farley, was sentenced in North Carolina in the year 1726.
 Both Mary and her husband Thomas had joined a pirate gang, and shortly thereafter Mary was captured.
-Since North Carolina lacked the infrastructure to try pirates, Mary and three others were sent to Williamsburg.
+Because North Carolina lacked the infrastructure to try pirates, Mary and three others were sent to Williamsburg.
 Mary "was acquitted and given money to return home" as the court deemed she had been coerced into joining the pirate gang.
-Two of the other captives were not as lucky, and were "condemned to die."
+Two of the other captives were not as lucky and were "condemned to die."
 The third captive was pardoned.
 Three years later, another female pirate, Mary Crickett, along with five others, was ordered to be executed.
 When Mary Read and Anne Bonny were convicted of piracy, they faced execution.
-However, after claiming to be pregnant, they were given a reprieve.
-Mary Read eventually perished in jail around April 1721, Anne Bonny's fate is unknown.
+However, after claiming to be pregnant, they were granted a reprieve.
+Mary Read eventually perished in jail around April 1721.
+Anne Bonny's fate is unknown.

 Pirates in memory

-A General History of the Pyrates
+A General History of the Pirates

 In 1724, the first edition of A General History of Robberies and Murders of the Most Notorious Pirates was published.
 The author was listed as a Captain Charles Johnson, whose real name is unknown.
-However, what is most important about this work is not who penned it, but that it represents what people thought about pirates in the early eighteenth century.
-A General History of the Pyrates set the tone for every work on pirates that has been written since.
+However, what is most important about this work is not who penned it but that it represents what people thought about pirates in the early eighteenth century.
+A General History of the Pirates set the tone for every work on pirates written since.